The online Fair Book for 2025 can be accessed below. Start getting your entries ready!

 Pamela Stanley, Homecraft PresidentPARADE

 Want to participate in the parade?
-Whether you are a member of local government, a Bayfield resident, a local activity group/business or the neighbourhood kids riding their decorated bikes, the Bayfield Agricultural Society encourages you to get involved by entering the parade.
-This is a great opportunity to get exposure for your business or organization.
+Whether you are a member of local government, a Bayfield resident (permanent or seasonal), a local activity group/business, neighbourhood kids riding their decorated bikes, or you just long to wear a costume and walk down Main Street, the Bayfield Agricultural Society encourages you to get involved by entering the parade.
+This is a great opportunity to get exposure for your business or organization and to have fun.

 Volunteers needed!
 We’re looking for volunteers to help with the parade.
 Need volunteer hours?
 No problem – you can earn 6+ volunteer hours!4-H SHOWS